Abortion Frequently Asked Questions

 Abortion Frequently Asked Questions (FAQ) at Choices Women’s Medical Center are included on this page.
-Frequently Asked Questions are answered about Choices in General, Surgical Abortion, Medical Abortion or Abortion Pill, and Pregnancy on separate pages.
+Frequently Asked Questions are answered about Choices in General, Surgical Abortion, Medical Abortion or Abortion Pill, Gynecology, and Pregnancy on separate pages.
 Choices is woman-owned and operated with mainly women staff.

 Are you a free clinic that offers free abortion?